abdojulari/transcript-editor/README.md

 ## Managing your project

 Coming soon... this section will walk through admin and moderator functionality

+### Updating your website

+Coming soon... this section will walk through how to update your website with recent changes to the codebase

 ## Retrieving your finished transcripts